-Below is more information about survey question selection and decision-making, customization of questions, the required demographic questions, and local questions that may be included in the Survey instruments.
+Below you'll find more information about survey question selection and decision-making, customization of questions, the required demographic questions, and local questions that may be included in the Survey instruments.

-All of the questions in the MISO Survey, except the demographic questions, are optional.
+All of the questions in the MISO Survey, are optional, with the exception of the demographic questions.
 In general, you should include questions that will inform future planning or evaluate critical services, and exclude questions that are not as useful for your organization and its services.
-It’s very important that these decisions are made carefully because including too many questions may produce a lower response rate (since many members of your community may not be willing to complete a long survey), or may generate ill-will among community members who complete the Survey but feel frustrated about the time it takes to complete.
-The MISO Team strongly recommends that the number of questions included be limited and strategic so that your instruments may be as short as possible.
+It’s very important that these decisions are made carefully.
+Including too many questions may produce a lower response rate.
+The MISO Team strongly recommends that the number of questions included be limited and strategic so that your instruments are as short as possible.

 When making your decisions, please keep the following in mind.
 For help thinking about these issues, consult your MISO team liaison.

-- When considering whether to include a question, think hard about whether its results will be actionable.
+When considering whether to include a question, think carefully about whether its results will be actionable.
 The MISO Team strongly recommends that you exclude questions whose results are interesting to know but potentially not actionable.

-- Consider starting with carefully selected questions focused on your core services, then add a few groups of questions that address specific service areas where the results of the MISO Survey can have an impact either on service quality or on upcoming decisions.
+Consider starting with carefully selected questions focused on your core services, then add a few groups of questions that address specific service areas where the MISO Survey's results can have an impact either on service quality or on upcoming decisions.
 This will produce a short, tailored Survey that’s both actionable for your organization and bearable for your campus community.

 As you record your decisions, take note of two key indicators built into the Decision Spreadsheet that will help you determine whether your instruments are too long.
 The first indicator suggests how frustrated your community members may feel and the second approximates the time required to complete the Survey.
-(These indicators are based on an analysis conducted by the MISO Team using data collected from past administrations of the Survey.)
+(These indicators are based on an analysis conducted by the MISO Team using data collected from past Survey administrations.)

-At the end of the survey, there are a series of required demographic questions that can be used to insure your respondents match up with your populations.
+The required demographic questions at the end of the Survey can be used to ensure your respondents properly represent each campus population.
 These are also used by the MISO Team to gain added insights during our analysis of the national survey results.
-One of these questions focuses on the academic divisions at your institution and requires customization.
+One of these questions focuses on the academic divisions at your institution and therefore requires customization.
 Please record your institution’s academic divisions (ex.
 Fine Arts, Humanities, Social Sciences, and Sciences) in the Survey Decision Spreadsheet.
 If you have previously administered the MISO Survey at your institution, your liaison will provide your past instruments for your review.
 The MISO Team recommends that you use the same academic divisions that you used in the past.

-Although many institutions choose to administer the MISO Survey without any local questions, you may decide to create questions that are specific to your institution.
+You may decide to create questions that are specific to your institution.
 These questions may focus on areas of service or topics that are not addressed by the standard MISO Survey instruments.
 Once you draft your local questions, we recommend that you test them using a focus group to ensure that they will be clearly understood by survey respondents.
-(A focus group is composed of 5-7 individuals from the target population—faculty, students, or staff—who can tell you whether they understand what your question is asking.
+(A focus group is composed of 5-7 individuals from the target population—faculty, students, or staff—who can tell you whether they understand your question in the same way.
 The group may also suggest other phrasings that may be clearer.)
 Consult an assessment professional on your campus—perhaps in your Institutional Research office—for help testing your local questions.
 Once these questions are ready, submit them by completing the Local Question Spreadsheet.
 If you have questions about submitting local questions, please contact your MISO team liaison.